 Corporate Electric has the expertise to help protect your building and equipment from the damage that can be caused by lightning.
-Lightning protection systems divert the high levels of electrical current generated by lightning strikes and carry the current safely to earth, ensuring the continued functioning of equipment, the protection of the building or structure, and the safety of the people inside.
+Professional Lightning protection design in the Cayman Islands is required to ensure that high levels of electricity caused by lightning strikes are dissipated to earth ensuring the continued functioning of equipment while protecting of the building and the people inside.

 We offer the following lightning protection services: